yurynix/yoshi/docs/api/cli.md

 > Similar to the `startUrl` configuration option.
 If both are specified `--url` will be used.

+> Note: You can disable browser opening functionality by using `BROWSER=false` env variable.

 Opens the browser on a supplied url, also supports multiple urls separated by comma.

 Default: `http://localhost:3000`